Combining swordplay and sorcery is a viable strategy in your Standard Fantasy Setting

 - Discworld series: Mustrum Ridcully is a wizard who likes to hunt animals with a crossbow in his spare time.

 - Deryni series: After Conall loses to Dhugal in an informal archery contest early in The King's Justice, Kelson explains to Dhugal why it wouldn't have been fair for him to have joined the competition, and he shoots an arrow "precisely in the center of the target."
 Then he demonstrates how he can use his Deryni powers to enhance his archery skills, shooting a second arrow exactly alongside the length of his first.
 Dhugal is suitably astonished when Alaric Morgan does likewise at Kelson's request (without looking at the target while he shoots); the result is four arrow shafts in a tight square in the target.
 The scene foreshadows their parts in the rescue of Duncan from Loris and Sicard; Kelson and Morgan use their powers to deflect the arrows of Loris' archers as they shoot at the captive Duncan.

-- In Dungeons & Dragons any spellcasting character proficient in archery would qualify.
-In 3.X Edition an archery-track ranger (as opposed to a Dual Wielding-track one) is a particular example, having a class spell list and automatically gaining archery-improving feats and a handful of nature- and hunting-related spells.
+- In Dungeons & Dragons, any spellcasting character proficient in archery would qualify.
+In 3.X Edition (and Pathfinder) a ranger with the archery Combat Style is a particular example, gaining archery-improving feats and a handful of nature- and hunting-related spells.

 - The arcane archer prestige class combines both archery and spellcasting into one class, with the signature ability of imbuing area spells into arrows to deliver them from great distances.

 - There is also the marksman, a psionic class that specializes in ranged attacks.
 The specialization includes options for enhancing either crossbow or bow attacks.